 Strong trademarks come with strong legal protections.
 They also help you stand out in a crowded marketplace.
-These two elements help create massive value within your business.
-Don’t short-change yourself.
+These two elements can create massive value within your business.
+Do not short-change yourself.

-- Your brand is the “secret sauce” for your business – protect it!
+Your brand is your secret sauce for your business - protect it!

-- Get trademarks for your critical band elements: logo, product name, tagline.
+Get trademarks for your critical brand elements: logo, product name, tagline.

 Make your trademarks fanciful or suggestive, not descriptive.